 It is highly unlikely that you would need surgery to treat retrocalcaneal bursitis, but if symptoms have failed to resolve with other treatment methods, or there are secondary problems such as bone spurs, then it may be advised.

 Surgery involves removing the retrocalcaneal bursa (known as a bursectomy) and shaving off any underlying bone spurs.

-Stretching the calf muscles and Achilles tendon will help to take the pressure off the bursa and are a vital part of heel bursitis bursitis treatment in phases 2 – 4 to help restore movement and function as well as reducing the chance of recurrence.
+Stretching exercises for heel bursitis targetting the calf muscles and Achilles tendon will help to take the pressure off the retrocalcaneal bursa.
+Stretches are a vital part of heel bursitis bursitis treatment in phases 2 – 4 to help restore movement and function as well as reducing the chance of recurrence.

 Each of the two calf muscles, gastrocnemius and soleus, should be stretched separately to ensure a full recovery.
 Stretches should be held for around thirty seconds each and repeated to give the muscles adequate time to stretch out.